Skip to main content

 Participation in a workshop/audition

+This course is a practical exploration of acting styles required for Theatre, Film and Television.
+Training is provided in a comprehensive range of skills including acting techniques for both Theatre and Film such Stanislavsky, Meisner and Hagen.
+Physical Movement, Voice & Speech, Devising and Improvisation.
 Opportunities to participate in local film projects also feature as part of the performance experience for students.
-This course provides a foundation for pathways into further training and education, as well as honing audition skills for Irish and international drama schools such as the Lir, Gaiety and Lamda.
+This course provides a foundation for pathways into further training and education, as well as honing audition skills for Irish and international drama schools such as The LIR, Gaiety School of Acting and RADA.

 Programme of Study